-Madrid is easy to get around and is served by an extensive network of buses, a modern and efficient metro, and trains.
+Madrid is easy to get around and is served by an extensive network of buses, a modern and efficient metro, ride-sharing services such as Uber, and trains.
 Taxis are plentiful and cheap although a list of surcharges will increase the fare.
 Visitors should check that the meter isn't already running and is in working order, as foreigners are often the victims of overcharging.
 The quickest way to get around is on the fast and very efficient metro that reaches most places and operates from 6am to 1.30am, although it is best to avoid rush hours.
 Otherwise the comprehensive bus network is there to fill in the gaps from 6am to midnight.
 Buses have designated lanes so they are able to avoid traffic congestion, and night buses operate after midnight.
 The 10-trip ticket package allows for cheaper travel and is valid on both the metro and buses.
 The Madrid Card also entitles the holder to free public transport.
 Driving in Madrid is best avoided because it is unnecessarily stressful when public transport is so cheap and convenient.
 The city is very compact and it is best to walk when possible; most of the touristic sights of interest are found in the downtown area between the Royal Palace and Parque del Retiro.

 Steeped in history, Madrid is a sightseeing paradise with the arts taking centre stage.
 It will take visitors several days to explore Spain's energetic capital and see all the historical landmarks, museums, art galleries, and parks the city has to offer.

-The best, and most old-fashioned way to see the city is by foot as there are so many tucked away places to explore as well as many to appreciate en route to the next attraction, and with plenty of green lungs dotted throughout Madrid, exhausted sightseers can relax and rest their legs on a park bench.
+The best, and most old-fashioned way to see the city is by foot, as there are so many tucked away places to explore as well as many to appreciate en route to the next attraction and, with plenty of green lungs dotted throughout Madrid, exhausted sightseers can relax and rest their legs on a park bench.

-Visitors to Madrid are advised to purchase the Madrid Card which offers free entry to more than 40 museums, and discounts in many shops and restaurants, as well as free public transport.
+Visitors to Madrid are advised to purchase the Madrid Card, which offers free entry to more than 40 museums, and discounts in many shops and restaurants, as well as free public transport.
 It is available from tourist offices.

 Topped by four spiral towers, the huge granite edifice of the monastery is a foreboding sight in the town of San Lorenzo de El Escorial.
 About 30 miles (50km) northwest of Madrid, El Escorial was a marriage of Roman Catholic power and Spanish.
 Once a monastery and a royal palace, this UNESCO World Heritage Site was completed in 1584 and took almost 21 years to build.
 The complex was built by Philip II as a memorial to his father, Charles V, as a summer residence and as a final resting place for Spanish royalty.
 The complex is similar to the Alcazar of Seville and the Alhambra of Granada in layout, but the architectural style and decor is far more austere.
-It also operates as a gallery with paintings and tapestries, containing works by El Greco, Hieronymus Bosch, Titian, and Tintoretto.
-Additionally, a magnificent vaulted library, covered in frescoes, contains a priceless collection of more than 60,000 ancient manuscripts.
-No photography is permitted in the complex.
-El Escorial is best explored on a guided tour or with the audio guide as the basic ticket doesn't grant access to as many areas and the majority of textual explanations are in Spanish.